sikopet/blog/posts/linux-performance-analysis.md

 * process waiting for input (e.g. from keyboard, network) are not considered ready to run - only processes that are actually doing something contribute to load average
+* on a single-core system - 1 means that the CPU is exactly at capacity, i.e. the CPU has just enough to do all the time
-* on a multi-core system - if number of cores = load average, all cores have just enough to do all the time
+* on a multi-core system - if number of cores = load average all cores are exactly at capacity

 If your load average is high and your system still responds well, don't panic.
 The system just has a lot of processes sharing the CPU.